 The cardiac muscle is striated like skeletal muscle, but in very well-preserved specimen it displays the so-called intercalated discs.
 These are always to be found at the crossover spot of one cardiac cell to another and run orthogonally to the direction of the fibers.
 Most of the times they are dark in color or even black.
 The intercalated discs are typical findings in cardiac muscle as a result of adhesion and communicating junctions between individual cells.

 Epithelial tissue covers surface areas of the body and contains no extracellular matrix.
+Because they have no capillaries of their own, epithelial tissues receive oxygen and nutrients from the blood supply of the connective tissue beneath them.Many epithelial tissues are capable of secretion and may be called glandular epithelium, or more simply, glands.
 Due to the existence of multiple types of epithelia in the human organism, there is a complete article on the Histology of epithelia.

 Nerve cells are also called neurons and are responsible for processing the signals transmitted between chemical synapses.
 Their dendrites, varying in number and up to one meter long, pick up the neuronic signal and forward it to the also up to one meter long axon.